yanekyuk/ders/LING334/MidtermI_.md

     >
     > **Language as Emergent from Other Cognitive and Social Capacities**:
     >
-    > **Language as a by-product of evoution**: The alternative view claims that the capacity for language is not the result of evolutionbut rather is a by-product of other evolutionary changes.
-The capacities that underlielanguage were selected for other purposes and then recruited for language—much theway our nose has other reasons for its shape, even though it is useful for supporting eye-glasses.
-Similarly, there may have been a variety of selection pressures that operated toincrease the size and power of the brain (a generally better brain being a generally usefulthing to have).
-Then, having gotten so much larger in the service of general improve-ment in its old functions, the brain was also able to perform new functions.
+    > **Language as a by-product of evolution: The alternative view claims that the capacity for language is not the result of evolution but rather is a by-product of other evolutionary changes.
+The capacities that underlie language were selected for other purposes and then recruited for language—much the way our nose has other reasons for its shape, even though it is useful for supporting eye-glasses.
+Similarly, there may have been a variety of selection pressures that operated to increase the size and power of the brain (a generally better brain being a generally useful thing to have).
+Then, having gotten so much larger in the service of general improvement in its old functions, the brain was also able to perform new functions.

 ## Foundations of Language Development in Domain General Skills and Communicative Experience